imxaander/imxaander/README.md

 - 👋 Hi, I’m @imxaander
 - 👀 I’m interested in making something cool...
-- 🌱 I’m currently learning web dev
+- 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on a usefulware
 - 📫 How to reach me (discord = imxaander#3935)